archiehull/Programming-Portfolio-1/Summative Assessment 3.md

 ## Reflection
 In this section you should reflect upon what you have learnt.
 This is an important part of the learning process.
-- What have you learnt from these exercises?
+- What have you learnt from these exercises? how to use break and continue and their differences

-- How can you apply what you have learnt?
+- How can you apply what you have learnt? in future conding projects

-- What new features of C# are you now able to use?
+- What new features of C# are you now able to use? break & continue